Fabrice: KIIS, 1998-99. One half of the Milli Vanilli team, Fabrice hosted a noon request hour at KIIS until the summer of 1999.

 Ford, Ed: KEZY, 1985-97.
 Ed is an instructor at Fullerton College's radio station, KBPK.

 Forgione, Pete: KJOI, 1989.
-Pete worked mornings at KWXY-Palm Springs until retiring in early 2006.
-He now lives in Pennsylvania.
+Pete works mornings at KWXY-Palm Springs.

 Foster, Bill: SEE Ron Shapiro